-We assess your land tax quarterly and base the assessment on the status of the property as of four key dates: 1 July, 1 October, 1 January and 1 April.
+We assess your land tax quarterly and base the assessment on the status of the property as of four key dates: 1 July, 1 October, 1 January and 1 April each year.

-The assessments are for each whole quarter; there’s no daily pro-rated land tax liability within a quarter.
+The assessments are for each whole quarter; there is no daily pro-rated land tax liability within a quarter.

 The amount of land tax you pay is made up of two components: a fixed charge and a valuation charge.

-The valuation charge is calculated by applying a rating factor to the average unimproved value (AUV), which is the average of the property’s unimproved value over the last three years (see Table 1 below).
-For example, the AUV for 2018–19 is the average of the property’s unimproved value over 2016, 2017, and 2018.
-So, the ultimate calculation looks like this:
+The total valuation charge for the year is calculated by applying a rating factor to the average unimproved value (AUV), which is the average of the property’s unimproved value over the last three years.

 Up to $150,000